International Model Railway Day: origins and events

 Also by the master Andrea del Sarto is the Last Supper kept in the namesake Museum, set up in the refectory of the ancient convent in the church of San Salvi.
 It is possible to enjoy its beauty with a free visit to the four rooms that prepare the viewer for the majesty of the fresco dated 1520-25.

-If you are wondering how to book free Museums in Florence, it is good to remember that most organizations require a reservation, through the appropriate website, where you can choose the time slot you prefer and allow the museum to limit entrances.
+If you are wondering how to book Museums in Florence, it is good to remember that most organizations require a reservation, through the appropriate website, where you can choose the time slot you prefer and allow the museum to limit entrances.